Dr. Matthew Mailman

-At OCU, Dr. Mailman has conducted forty operas and musicals and has led the Wind Philharmonic in twelve world premieres, on five tours, at two OK Mozart Festivals, and at nine convention performances.
-He teaches graduate and undergraduate conducting and coordinates OCU's Masters in Conducting program.
-Recent opera performances include Gianni Schicchi, Le Nozze di Figaro, La Bohème, Die Fledermaus, and Dialogues des Carmélites.
-Recent musical performances include Sweeney Todd, Jesus Christ Superstar, Thoroughly Modern Millie, and Into the Woods.
-For the Oklahoma Opera and Music Theater 2015-2016 season, he music directed the musical Rent and Mozart’s Die Zauberflöte.
-In 2016-17, he will conduct Hairspray and Nico Muhly’s Dark Sisters.
+At OCU, Dr. Mailman has conducted forty-three operas and musicals and has led the Wind Philharmonic in thirteen world premieres, on five tours, at two OK Mozart Festivals, and at nine convention performances.
+He teaches graduate and undergraduate conducting and coordinates OCU’s Masters in Conducting program.
+Recent opera performances include Gianni Schicchi, Die Zauberflöte, La Bohème, Die Fledermaus, and Dialogues des Carmélites, and Nico Muhly’s opera Dark Sisters.
+Recent musical performances include Sweeney Todd, Jesus Christ Superstar, Hairspray, and Into the Woods.
+For the Oklahoma Opera and Music Theater 2016-2017 season, he music directed the musical Hairspray and Nico Muhly’s opera Dark Sisters.
+In 2017-18, he will conduct Sister Act The Musical and On The Town.

-As Conductor/Artist in Residence at Opera in the Ozarks, he conducted Carlisle Floyd’s opera Susannah in the summer of 2007 and Mozart's Cosí fan Tutte in 2008.
+As Conductor/Artist in Residence at Opera in the Ozarks, he conducted Carlisle Floyd’s opera Susannah in the summer of 2007 and Mozart’s Cosí fan Tutte in 2008.
 He was one of 10 conducting fellows selected for the 2014 Baltimore Chamber Orchestra Summer Conducting Seminar with Markand Thakar and Henry Fogel and is a Clinician for the College Orchestra Directors Association.
-He is a frequent convention clinician and and recently presented a clinic, “Conductors….What the Heck Are We Doing?!” at the 2016 Texas Music Educators Association and the 2016 Oklahoma Bandmasters Association annual conventions.
+He is a frequent convention clinician and and recently presented a clinic, “Conductors….What the Heck Are We Doing?!” at several conventions, including 2016 Texas Music Educators Association and 2016 Oklahoma Bandmasters Association.
 Dr. Mailman co-hosts with Dr. Michael Raiber the Oklahoma City University Wind Band Conducting Symposium in the summers.